kammitama5/kammitama5.github.io/_posts/2018-5-19-Saturday-May-19th.md

   with flexible hours, and the people seem really nice.
 - My house-sitting friend got back to me, and I can get the keys from him in the early afternoon Monday, as well as my stuff over, and then get to class.
 I don't have to be in until Tuesday PM, so it all works.
   Wednesday is a bit tricky, but I can have it all done.
+And I have a dog again! :D

 ## I also had a RustReach meeting!
-- Had another meeting with my mentor.
+- Had another meeting with my mentor, Aaron.
 He's going to the Paris Rust conference!
 I still haven't pencilled any of the Rust conferences in; my goal right now is to just keep learning and get comfortable in Haskell and Rust.
   I'm on chapter 6 of the book, and he gave me some posts to read on the ```builder pattern```, as well as some general [formatting](https://doc.rust-lang.org/stable/std/fmt/index.html) and clean code tips.